Passive Market Impact: A Point Process Approach: Summary about Hawkes processes

 \section{Summary about Hawkes processes}

 In this section, we summarize some results about Hawkes processes with time-varying baseline.
 The proofs are omitted for conciseness.
-They can however be easily adapted from the constant baseline case, see for instance \cite{eleuch2019characteristic}.
+They can however be easily adapted from the constant baseline case, see for instance El Euch and Rosenbaum \cite{eleuch2019characteristic}.

-\begin{definition} A Hawkes process with baseline (or background rate) $\mu : [0,\infty) \to [0,\infty)$ and self-exciting kernel $\varphi : [0,\infty) \to \mathbb{R}$ is a process $N$ adapted to some filtration $(\mathcal{F}_t)_t$ such that the compensator $\Lambda$ of $N$ has the form $\Lambda_t = \int_0^t \lambda_s\, ds$ where
+\begin{definition} A Hawkes process with baseline (or background rate) $\mu : [0,\infty) \to [0,\infty)$ and self-exciting kernel $\varphi : [0,\infty) \to \mathbb{R}$ is a process $N$ adapted to some filtration $(\mathcal{F}_t)_t$ such that the compensator $\Lambda$ of $N$ has the form $\Lambda_t = \int_0^t \lambda_s ds$ where

 \end{definition}